katt3985/Tyche/README.md

   `!roll 3d8` : include more than just a modifier and the phrase will be interpreted as a formula

 ### Chronicles of Darkness
-  `!roll 3` : roll three 10 sided dice rerolling on a 10 and sum the number of dice that roll >= 8, standar chech in CofD
+  `!roll` : roll a 10 sided dice rerolling on a 10 and sum the number of dice that roll >= 8, standard check in Cof `!roll 3` : roll three 10 sided dice rerolling on a 10 and sum the number of dice that roll >= 8, standard check in CofD

   `!roll 5 with rote 9again` : roll 5 dice rerolling on a 9 or 10, and rerolling all failed results once